 Abstract

-Retailers need accurate forecasts at SKU level for their strategical and tactic decisions.
-Previous studies have developed forecasting models which incorporate the variables of price and promotions.
-These models overlook the potential change of the effect of the price and promotions.
-As a result, they may potentially be subject to structural break and generate biased and less accurate forecasts.
-In this study, we integrate recently developed techniques to takes into account the issue of structural break.
-Our proposed three-stage methods generate more accurate forecasts compared to industrial practice and conventional econometric models.
+Grocery retailers need accurate forecasts at SKU level for their inventory level decisions.
+Previous studies have developed forecasting models which incorporate the influence of marketing activities.
+These models, however, do not consider that the effect of these marketing activities on sales may not be constant over time.
+Under such a circumstance, the models may be subject to structural break and generate biased and less accurate forecasts.
+The nature of the structural break problem and the subsequent forecast bias have been addressed by studies in the Economics area.
+In this study, we propose new forecasting methods for retailer product sales by taking into account the problem of structural break.
+Our methods generate more accurate forecasts compared to both models used by practitioners and sophisticated econometric models.

 Keywords:

-Sales Forecasting, Marketing Analytics, Promotion
+Sales Forecasting, structural break, forecast bias

 Introduction

-Grocery retailers rely on accurate sales forecasts for their inventory management, scheduling, planning and strategical management (Petropoulos, Makridakis, Assimakopoulos, & Nikolopoulos, 2014).
-Poor forecasts of product sales out-of-stock conditions and overstock conditions.
-When the product is out-of-stock, retailers not only directly lose profits but also dissatisfy customers.
-In the long term, retailers may see customers switching to other retail chains and never return (Corsten & Gruen, 2003).
-Retailers therefore may intentionally overstock to maintain a high customer satisfaction level, which however significantly raises inventory costs (e.g., capital cost, warehousing, and deterioration etc.) and reduces profits (L. G. Cooper, Baron, Levy, Swisher, & Gogos, 1999).
-In the year of 2014, Retailers in North American had a loss of $634.1 billion due to stock-outs and spent $471.9 billion to overstock (OrderDynamics, 2015).
-Retailers need more accurate sales forecasts at SKU level.
+Grocery retailers rely on accurate sales forecasts for their inventory management(Petropoulos, Makridakis, Assimakopoulos, & Nikolopoulos, 2014).
+Poor forecasts of product sales lead to out-of-stock conditions and overstock conditions.
+When a specific item is out-of-stock, retailers not only directly lose the income and profit from the sale of that item.
+If the out of stock situation happens on a regular basis, this can also lead to consumer dissatisfaction.
+In the long term, retailers may see customers switching to other retail chains (Corsten & Gruen, 2003).
+To avoid such situations, retailers may intentionally overstock to maintain a high customer satisfaction level but this significantly raises inventory costs (e.g., capital cost, warehousing, and deterioration etc.) and reduces profits (L. G. Cooper, Baron, Levy, Swisher, & Gogos, 1999).
+In 2014, retailers in North America had a loss of $634.1 billion due to stock-outs and spent $471.9 billion to overstock (OrderDynamics, 2015).